Our commitment on the EU Data Regulation.

 The EU General Data Protection Regulation (“GDPR”) is a new comprehensive data protection

-law that comes into effect on May 25, 2018.
-It will replace existing EU Data Protection law to
+law that went into effect on May 25, 2018.
+It replaced existing EU Data Protection law to

 strengthen the protection of “personal data” and the rights of the individual.
-It will be a single
+It is a single

 set of rules which govern the processing and monitoring of EU data.